True Somebody :: Flower Films Producer :: Nancy Juvonen

 I kept up with the company's happenings.
 Flower Films went on to produce both Charlie's Angels films, the sci-fi thriller Donnie Darko, Duplex with Ben Stiller, and the box-office hit 50 First Dates.

-While Ms. Juvonen made hit films, I made my way through college.
-Now graduation and a move to Los Angeles is nearing.
+While Ms. Juvonen made hit films, I made my way through high school and college.
+Now graduation and a move to Los Angeles is around the corner.
 In cleaning out my closet, I found that old Teen People article.
 Nearly a decade later, my career goals still relate to that one snippet from the ancient teen-targeted magazine.
 This time, instead of filing the article away, I took action.
 I contacted Ms. Juvonen and got a positive response.

 The film industry is supposed to be tough on women, but Ms. Juvonen gave me hope.
 "I would welcome helping you see your dream come true best I am able!" she told me.